javers/javers.github.io/_posts/2017-07-17-javers-vs-envers.md

    persistence framework.
 For now, JaVers comes with repository implementations for MongoDB and popular SQL databases.
 Other databases (like Cassandra, Elastic) might be added in the future.

-1. Envers’ audit data model is a copy of application’s data model.
+1. Envers’ audit model is **table-oriented**.
+   You can think about Envers as a tool for versioning database records.
    As the doc says:
    *For each audited entity, an audit table is created.
    By default, the audit table name is created by adding a `_AUD` suffix to the original name.*
-   It can be advantage, you have audit data close to your live data.
+   It can be advantage, you have audit data stored close to your live data.
    Envers’ tables look familiar.
 It’s easy to query them with SQL.

-   JaVers uses its own Snapshot model for audit data.
-   Snapshots are decoupled from live data,
+   JaVers’ audit model is **object-oriented**, it’s all about objects’ Snapshots.
    JaVers saves them to the single table (or the collection in Mongo) as JSON documents with unified structure.
    Advantages?
+You can focus on domain objects and treat persistence and auditing as infrastructural aspects.
-You can choose where to store audit data.
+   Since audit data are decoupled from live data, you can choose where to store them.
-   By default JaVers uses the same database as application does, but you can point another database.
+   By default JaVers saves Snapshots to the application’s database, but you can point another one.
    For example, SQL for application and MongoDB for JaVers or centralized JaVers database shared for all applications in your company).

 ## Demo application